Financial Gurus You Should Check Out

 Jim Collins wrote another one of my recent favorites — The Simple Path to Wealth.
 Jim’s story is that he wrote his book for his daughter, so that she would know what to do with her money.
 His advice is the tagline I use in my closing — Live on less than you earn, invest the surplus, and avoid debt.

-Jim is part of the FI movement.
-FI is short for Financial Independence.
+Jim is part of the FIRE movement.
+FIRE is short for Financial Independence Retire Early.
 His promotes investing as much as 50% of your income in order to get there fast.
 This book also talks about F-U money, which is like Dave Ramsey’s pinnacle point.
 This is when our investments earn more for us than we earn from our job.
 The F-U is a tongue-in-cheek expression for quitting your job.

 Finally, Jim Collins advises investing in low cost index funds.
 He loves (and mentions often) my favorite fund, VTSAX.
 That’s Vanguard’s total US stock market index fund.
 Owning this fund means that you own all 3900+ stocks that are publicly traded in the US.